Jayendra Saraswathi: Contributions

-During his time as the head seer, Jagadguru Sri Jayendra Saraswathi Mahaswamigal launched several charity initiatives such as the ‘Jana Kalyan, Jana Jagaran,’ a movement to "serve the people and awaken the masses".
+During his time as the head seer, he launched several charity initiatives such as the ‘Jana Kalyan, Jana Jagaran,’ a movement to "serve the people and awaken the masses".
 The charity programme aimed to establish temples in Dalit colonies and engage Dalits in temple rituals to expand the Hindu collective beyond the Dravidian polity's anti-brahmin stance.
 He also appointed Dalit trustees in temples such as Mylapore Kapaleeshwarar.

-According to people who had been close to him during this period, Jagadguru Sri Jayendra Saraswathi Mahaswamigal recognised the faultline in Hinduism that had triggered the conversions and embarked on an attempt to bring in Dalits and other socially oppressed classes into the mainstream Hindu fold.
+According to people who had been close to him during this period, Jayendra Saraswathi recognised the faultline in Hinduism that had triggered the conversions and embarked on an attempt to bring in Dalits and other socially oppressed classes into the mainstream Hindu fold.
 For months, he toured the state extensively, visiting villages, talking to Dalits and other communities.
-Departing from the usual convention of the mutt, which insisted that the pontiffs travel only by foot, Jagadguru Sri Jayendra Saraswathi Mahaswamigal had got some of his devotees to donate a customised van that he used for his travel to these villages.
+Departing from the usual convention of the mutt, which insisted that the pontiffs travel only by foot, he had got some of his devotees to donate a customised van that he used for his travel to these villages.

 Under his tenure, The Kanchi Mutt started many schools, eye clinics and hospitals.
 Child Trust Hospital, Hindu Mission Hospital, Tamil Nadu Hospital and other public welfare institutions which are religious focused were developed by him.

 He promulgated concept of Santana Dharma.

 He also conducted ‘Viswaroopa Yatra’ and ‘Sandarsanam’ at the Poranki Veda Pathasala.
 He played an important role in the establishment of the eye hospital – Sankara Nethrayala – between Vijayawada and Guntur in 2004.
-Jagadguru Sri Jayendra Saraswathi Mahaswamigal's primary motto was to promote spirituality among people and also spread the bhakti cult.
+Jayendra Saraswathi's primary motto was to promote spirituality among people and also spread the bhakti cult.
 He renovated or participated in ‘kumbhabhishekam’ of more than 100 temples in the State.
 The seer took part in the ‘kumbhabhishekam’ at the Kanaka Durga Temple in Vijayawada in the 90s.
 He also installed Lord Krishna's idol at the Labbipet Venkateswara Swamy temple in 2015.
 The Kanchi Kamakoti Charitable Trust in Tenali is among the several institutions set up by him.

-Arrest and Acquittal
+Arrest and acquittal

-In 2004, Jagadguru Sri Jayendra Saraswathi Mahaswamigal was arrested in connection with the Sankararaman murder case on Diwali day by Jayalalithaa government.
+In 2004, Jayendra Saraswathi was arrested in connection with the Sankararaman murder case on Diwali day by Jayalalithaa government.
 The court said that the complainant failed to support the prosecution and he was given bail.
 The trial went on till 2013 when he was acquitted by the court.